MOD Shoeburyness

-MoD Shoeburyness is a military installation at Pig's Bay near Shoeburyness in Essex.
+MOD Shoeburyness is a Ministry of Defence installation, managed by QinetiQ, at Pig's Bay near Shoeburyness in Essex.

+The site consists of a range covering a land area of 7,500 acre with 35,000 acre of tidal sands and 21 operational firing areas.
+MOD Shoeburyness is also a centre of excellence for environmental testing of ordnance, munitions and explosives.
+The Environmental Test Centre on site also simulates extreme environmental conditions to evaluate military vehicles and equipment.

+MOD Shoeburyness has been a weapons testing site for more than 170 years.

 History

 In 1849, the Board of Ordnance purchased land at South Shoebury with a view to setting up an artillery testing and practice range (until then, Plumstead Common and Woolwich Common had been used, but these were no longer viable due to the increasing power and range of the weapons.)

 The 'Old Ranges'

 Initially, the range was only used in the summer, but its use grew significantly during the Crimean War and from 1854 it was established as a permanent station.
 The officers' mess was set up in a former Coastguard station on what is now Mess Road, facing the sea; officers were accommodated in the terrace of coastguard cottages, to which a library and dining room were added in 1852.
 A simple 'hut barracks' was also built on the seafront, to the north-east (on what is now Parade Walk); and in 1856 a garrison hospital was established nearby.
 The ranges and practice areas were laid out to the west.